 Figure 1 shows the histopathological analysis of Toluidine blue staining for mast cells.
-Ethanol and ethanol+LPS treated rats showed mast cell population accumulation were significantly increased when compared to control rats.
-The administration of esculetin to ethanol+LPS treated rats showed mild expression of mast cell population accumulation near to control.
-However, the administration of esculetin to control rats did not show any significant changes when compared to control rats.
+The ethanol and ethanol+LPS-treated rats exhibited a significant increase in mast cell population accumulation compared to the control rats.
+The administration of esculetin to ethanol+LPS-treated rats resulted in a mild expression of mast cell accumulation, approaching levels observed in the control group.
+However, the administration of esculetin to control rats did not cause any significant changes compared to the control group.